Can I get an OV/EV certificate if I apply as an individual and don’t have a registered organization?

 The face-to-face verification form should be filled and signed by a Notary which is authorized to conduct business in your area/country.

-Once you submit the Face-to-Face document, Comodo validation team will verify the Notary's credentials with the respective registration agency.
+Once you submit the Face-to-Face document, Comodo (Sectigo) validation team will verify the Notary's credentials with the respective registration agency.

 Unfortunately, it is not possible to issue EV certificate for Assumed name (Trade name or DBA) only.